Hamiltonian Lie algebroids: Cohomological interpretation of hamiltonian Lie algebroids

 Step b) is more difficult.
 In the case of a group action we want to find the subcomplex of those elements of the model for $M \times EG$ that are the pullbacks of forms on $(M \times EG)/G$ along the bundle projection.
 To avoid technical subtleties about infinite dimensional manifolds, consider first a finite-dimensional $G$-principal bundle $P \to B$.
 Let $\alpha: \frakg \to \calX(P)$ be the corresponding infinitesimal action of the Lie algebra.
 A form $\phi \in \Omega(P)$ is the pullback of a form on $B$ if and only if (i) $\iota_{\alpha(X)} \phi = 0$ and (ii) $\Lie_{\alpha(X)} \phi = 0$ for all $X \in \frakg$.
 Forms which satisfy (i) are called \textbf{horizontal}, forms which satisfy (ii) are called \textbf{invariant}, and forms which satisfy both properties are called \textbf{basic}.\footnote{Note that, unlike horizontal and basic tangent vectors, horizontal and basic forms are well-defined without the use of a connection.} The space of basic differential forms is a differential subcomplex.
 When $G$ is connected and compact, this subcomplex is a model of the cohomology of $(M \times EG)/G$ (see \cite{GuilleminSternberg:1999} and references therein).

-In the case of a general Lie algebroid $A$ we want to find a subcomplex of $W(A)$ which is a model for the stack cohomology of the stack presented by the groupoid integrating $A$, by generalizing the definition of basic forms.
+In the case of a general Lie algebroid $A$, we want to generalize the definition of basic forms to obtain a subcomplex of $W(A)$ which, under assumptions analogous to compactness and connectedness of the group in the case of action Lie algebroids, is a model for the stack cohomology of the stack presented by the groupoid integrating $A$.
+The problem of finding the most general assumptions such that the basic subcomplex which we will define below models the stack cohomology has been considered by a number of authors but remains open.\footnote{For related work see \cite{AbadPhD:2008}, \cite{AbadCrainic:2011}, \cite{Crainic:2003}, \cite{LiblandMeinrenken:2014}, \cite{MehtaAlgebroids:2009}, \cite{WeinsteinXu:1991}.} For our purposes, this is not an issue, though, since we are working with the Lie algebroid itself, the role of the stack being merely heuristic.